JonathanCGill/ai-security-preference-architecture/README.md

 **Guardrails prevent.
 Judge detects.
 Humans decide.
 Circuit breakers contain.**

+But security controls alone aren't enough — you also need to know what happens when they fail.
+The framework pairs every control layer with a **[PACE resilience architecture](PACE-RESILIENCE.md)** (Primary, Alternate, Contingency, Emergency).
+When a layer degrades, the system doesn't fail silently — it transitions to a predetermined safe state.
+Full stack operational → backup activated → supervised-only mode → full stop.
+Every tier has a plan.
+Every plan has been defined before the incident, not during it.

 This pattern already exists in production at major platforms — NVIDIA NeMo, AWS Bedrock, Azure AI, LangChain, Guardrails AI, and others.
 The **[Foundation Framework](foundations/)** provides the complete implementation: risk classification, 80 infrastructure controls, PACE resilience methodology, regulatory mappings, and a fast lane for low-risk deployments.

 For single-model AI systems, this is the answer. **→ [Start here](foundations/)**